Upcoming changes for travel to Europe

 If the cruise departure is from a UK port and returns to a UK port, you will not need to complete the EES registration.

-Passengers travelling on a cruise will not need to do EES entry or exit checks for EU day trips that are part their itinerary.
+Passengers travelling on a cruise will not need to do EES entry or exit checks for EU-day trips that are part of their itinerary.

-If you are flying to a European country to pick up a cruise, you will complete the EES process at your arrival airport.
-If your cruise ends in an EU country, your exit information will be captured at the border check of the country you are flying home from.
+If you are flying to a European country to join a cruise, you will complete the EES entry process at the airport where you first arrive in the Schengen Area.
+If your cruise ends in an EU country, your exit will be recorded at the border control of the airport or port from which you leave the Schengen Area to return home.

 More information on EES can be found here - EES - European Union (europa.eu), and here - EES GOV.UK - (Gov.uk)